 Students may apply for a Dean's Undergraduate Research Grant in the College of Arts and Science, and present their Honors Thesis at the Undergraduate Research Conference.

 Students must spend at least two full years in residence at the College of Arts and Science, completing at least 64 points of graded work in the College.
 Students must maintain a general grade point average of 3.6 and a major average of 3.7.
+Students transferring from Liberal Studies are exempt from the CAS residency requirement.

 - Substantial completion of the major requirements: Total of 28 points